Caulfield Cup

-The Caulfield Cup is a Melbourne Racing Club Group 1 Thoroughbred horse race held under handicap conditions, although the Melbourne Racing Club is in the process of turning the race into weight for age (WFA) conditions.
+The Caulfield Cup is a Melbourne Racing Club Group 1 Thoroughbred horse race held under handicap conditions.

 This is for all horses aged three years old and older.
 It takes place over a distance of 2400 metres at the Caulfield Racecourse, Melbourne, Australia in mid October.
 The prize money is A$5,000,000.

 History

 The race has become one of Australia's richest Thoroughbred horse races.
 The race is held annually on the third Saturday in October, the third day and final day of the Caulfield Carnival.
-Performances in the Caulfield Cup are one of the possible qualification methods for a run in the Melbourne Cup which is held 16 days later.
+Performances in the Caulfield Cup are one of the possible qualification methods for a run in the Melbourne Cup which is held 17 days later.

 During World War II the race was run at Flemington Racecourse and in 1943 the race was run in divisions.

 Race qualification

 The field is limited to 18 starters with four emergency entries which is decided by a ballot system.
 The prize money, wins and placings in lead up races are among the major factors that determine the eligibility of a horse.

 Automatic entry is awarded to winners of the Toorak Handicap, Herbert Power Stakes and the Mornington Cup.